 What Is the Cost of Homeschooling? | Understanding Free Homeschooling to Paid Curriculum and MORE

-The homeschool vs public school debate is an ongoing discussion (and I imagine it always will be).
+The homeschool vs public school debate is an ongoing discussion (and I imagine the debate on homeschooling vs public schooling always will be present).

 There are public school advantages the same way that there are benefits of homeschooling.